The Mumbles Lifeboat Station: History

 In February 1832, the cutter Ilfracombe Packet ran aground, whilst trying to enter Swansea harbour.
-Silvanus Padley, son of the Harbour Trust clerk, having been initially refused the loan of the Customs Officers' boat, smashed its securing lock, and put out with 5 pilots to aid the vessel.
+Silvanus Padley, son of the harbour trust clerk, having been initially refused the loan of the Customs officers' boat, smashed its securing lock, and put out with five pilots to aid the vessel.

 This was just one of dozens of incidents that prompted discussion and demands for a lifeboat, but despite meetings and action plans by the Swansea Harbour Trust, and the formation of a committee including Silvanus Padley, nothing was done.

 In October 1833, John Bevan, Master of the schooner Gower, swam out to the brig Andrew and Margaret of Maryport, on passage from Devon to Cardiff, when it ran aground at Margam, Rescuing one man in the water, he also got a line to the vessel, and the remaining crew of four were also saved.
 Bevan was awarded the RNIPLS Silver Medal.

 Finally, in 1835, a petition from locals for the provision of a lifeboat, to be stationed at Mumbles in the charge of the Inspecting Officer of Coastguard, was sent via the Swansea MP John Henry Vivian, to the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), who agreed to provide a lifeboat.
 A 28-foot (12-oared) non-self-righting Palmer lifeboat, was ordered from Taylor of Blackwall, London, costing £120.
 There are no service records for the boat.
 On 3 May 1851, Capt.
-Edwards of Swansea Harbour Trust reported the boat unserviceable, adding that it had never been regarded as a good boat, and was the reason no money had been spent on its upkeep by the Trustees.
+Edwards of Swansea Harbour Trust reported the boat unserviceable, adding that it had never been regarded as a good boat, and was the reason no money had been spent on its upkeep by the trustees.
 In 1859, Capt.
 Crewe-Read, RN, Coastguard Inspector at Swansea, reported that there had been a lifeboat at Mumbles for some years, but had proved useless there, and had been taken to Swansea.

 Meanwhile, ships had still been wrecked, and rescues had taken place.
 The RNIPLS awarded no less than nine Silver Medals for rescues in the area between 1835 and 1840.

-The Harbour Trustees ordered a new lifeboat in 1855.
-It was in fact a legal requirement, under the Harbours, Docks and Piers Clauses Act 1847, companies operating Dock facilities were required by Act of parliament to provide a lifeboat.
+The harbour trustees ordered a new lifeboat in 1855.
+It was in fact a legal requirement, as under the Harbours, Docks and Piers Clauses Act 1847, operators of dock facilities were required to provide a lifeboat.
 A 30-foot self-righting 'Pulling and Sailing' (P&S) lifeboat, one with oars and sails, was constructed by Forrestt of Limehouse, arriving in Swansea on 1 April 1856.
 A boathouse was constructed next to the Swansea harbour office, at a cost of £64-17s-0d.

-In 1863, a meeting of the Harbour Trustees was held with Capt.
+In 1863, a meeting of the harbour trustees was held with Capt.
 John Ward of the RNLI, (the RNIPLS having become the RNLI in 1854).
 He was firmly of the opinion that the lifeboat should be stationed at Mumbles Head, and it was agreed that the RNLI would undertake this.
 A site for the boathouse was provided by Henry Somerset, 8th Duke of Beaufort, and a tender of £174 from James Randall of Kidwelly was accepted, for its construction.